AFLplusplus/AFLplusplus/README.md

 is:
 ![docs/screenshot.png](docs/screenshot.png)

-All labels are explained in [docs/status_screen.md](docs/status_screen.md)
+All labels are explained in [docs/status_screen.md](docs/status_screen.md).

 #### b) Using multiple cores/threads

 If you want to seriously fuzz then use as many cores/threads as possible to fuzz your target.

-On the same machine - due to the nature how afl++ works - there is a maximum number of CPU cores/threads that are useful, more and the overall performance degrades instead.
+On the same machine - due to the design of how afl++ works - there is a maximum number of CPU cores/threads that are useful, use more and the overall performance degrades instead.
 This value depends on the target and the limit is between 48 and 96 cores/threads per machine.

-There should be one main fuzzer (`-M main` option) and as many secondary fuzzers (eg `-S variant1`) as you cores that you use.
+There should be one main fuzzer (`-M main` option) and as many secondary fuzzers (eg `-S variant1`) as you have cores that you use.
-Every -M/-S entry needs a unique name (that can be whatever), however the same -o output directory location has to be used for all.
+Every -M/-S entry needs a unique name (that can be whatever), however the same -o output directory location has to be used for all instances.

-For every secondary there should be a variation, e.g.:
+For every secondary fuzzer there should be a variation, e.g.:
  * one should fuzz the target that was compiled differently: with sanitizers activated (`export AFL_USE_ASAN=1 ; export AFL_USE_UBSAN=1 ;
    export AFL_USE_CFISAN=1 ; `
  * one should fuzz the target with CMPLOG/redqueen (see above)
- * At 1-2 should fuzz a target compiled with laf-intel/COMPCOV (see above).
+ * At least 1-2 should fuzz a target compiled with laf-intel/COMPCOV (see above).

-All other secondaries should be:
+All other secondaries should be used like this:
  * 1/2 with MOpt option enabled: `-L 0`
  * run with a different power schedule, available are:
    `explore (default), fast, coe, lin, quad, exploit, mmopt, rare, seek`